 My research is focused on the large scale atmospheric circulation response to climate change drivers, including greenhouse gasses (GHGs) and aerosols.
 I am particularly interested in the Southern Hemisphere midlatitude circulation (e.g. midlatitude eddy-driven jet stream, Southern Annular Mode (SAM) etc.) and quantifying the roles of direct atmospheric adjustments and sea-surface temperature driven feedbacks using climate models.

 The large (synoptic to global) scale atmospheric circulation is expected to alter under climate change.
-This could have significant implications for regional climates and the hydrological cycle, both of which are strongly controlled by atmospheric circulation.
+This is likely to have significant implications for regional climates and the hydrological cycle, both of which are strongly controlled by atmospheric circulation.
 Such regional changes include a narrowing of the inter-tropical convergence zone (ITCZ), a slowing and poleward shift in the edge of the Hadley cell, and polewards shifts in storm tracks and midlatitude jets.
-These changes could have important societal impacts, including desertification, the loss of habitats and agricultural land and changes to rainfall with potenitally severe impacts on crop yields.
-It is therefore important to understand anticipated changes in atmospheric circulation in response to anthropogenic drivers to provide information for governments and decision makers.
+These changes could have important societal impacts, including desertification, the loss of habitats and agricultural land and changes to rainfall patterns, with potentially severe impacts on crop yields and local populations.
+It is therefore important to understand anticipated changes in atmospheric circulation in response to anthropogenic climate change drivers to provide information for governments and decision makers.

 - BEng Civil Engineering (University of Birmingham, 2011)

 - MSc Energy and Environment (University of Leeds, 2012)